Geoff Tunnicliffe: Career

-Dr. Tunnicliffe has served as the executive director of International Teams, an international agency and an organizational consultant.
+Tunnicliffe has served as the executive director of International Teams, an international agency and an organizational consultant.
 From 1999-2002 he led a multi-national team to develop the Refugee Highway Partnership, a World Evangelical Alliance network that builds collaboration among the 350 organizations serving refugees around the world.

 He also served as Director, Global Initiatives for the Evangelical Fellowship of Canada, served on the board of Micah Challenge International.
 The Micah Challenge is a global campaign of the World Evangelical Alliance and the Micah Network to mobilize Christians against poverty.
 The campaign aimed to deepen Christian engagement with impoverished and marginalized communities, and to influence leaders of rich and poor nations to fulfill their promise to achieve the Millennium Development Goals.

 In 2005, he became the Secretary-General for the World Evangelical Alliance until 2014.

-For 10 years Dr. Tunnicliffe served as the Secretary General of the World Evangelical Alliance (WEA).
-The WEA serves and represents more than 600 million evangelical Christians, 7 regional and 129 national Evangelical Alliances, and over 150 member organizations.
+For 10 year, Tunnicliffe served as the Secretary General of the World Evangelical Alliance (WEA).
+The WEA serves and represents more than 600 million evangelical Christians, 7 regional and 143 national Evangelical Alliances, and over 150 member organizations.
 As Secretary General, he built trusted and warm relationships with the leaders of other international bodies including the Vatican, the World Council of Churches, the United Nations, Religions for Peace, and the World Bank as well as many global faith and humanitarian organizations.